lbijeau/gemini-training/GETTING_STARTED.md

     ```bash
     gemini "Write a Python function named `hello_world` that prints 'Hello, Gemini!'.
 Create it in a new file at `practice/hello_world_gemini.py`."
     ```
-    *Note: The exact syntax may vary based on your Gemini CLI installation, but this conversational style is the correct approach.*

 3.  **Inspect the generated code:**
     Open `practice/hello_world_gemini.py` to see the function Gemini generated.